urbit/docs/docs/using/messaging.md

 ---
 next: true
 sort: 4
-title: Messaging (`:talk`)
+title: Messaging (:talk)
 ---

-# `:talk` (messaging)
+# Messaging (`:talk`)

 <div class="row">
 <div class="col-md-8">

 `:talk` is the Urbit messaging and notifications protocol.
-Today we use `:talk` to chat and coordinate.
-Come join us in `/urbit-meta` by using the [quickstart](#-quickstart) below.
+Today we use `:talk` just to chat and coordinate, but it's really a general purpose piece of infrastructure.

+For the time being come join us in `/urbit-meta` by using the <a href="#-quickstart">quickstart</a> below.

-Today chat is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
+Today `:talk` is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
 There’s no central `:talk` server.
 Any Urbit can host one.

 `:talk` is a general purpose tool for both aggregating and publishing streams of messages.
 Applications can use `:talk` as their transport protcol, API connectors can push disparate data sources into `:talk`, and so on.
 There are lots of things a distributed message protocol can be used for that we haven't even thought of.

-There are two ways of using `:talk`: from the CLI or through a web ui available at `http://your-urbit.urbit.org/talk` (or `http://localhost:8080/talk`).
-The web ui ships as compiled JavaScript on your Urbit, but has its own source repo [here](https://github.com/urbit/talk).

 </div>
 </div>

 ## Quickstart

-For the most part we use `:talk` as a single-instance of Slack.
-There's one main station and for sending direct messages to one another.
+For the most part we use `:talk` as a single-instance of Slack: one main channel (`/urbit-meta`) and dms.
 Everyone is more than welcome in `/urbit-meta`.
 It's the place to get help, ask questions and chat about Urbit in general.

 Let's join `/urbit-meta`: